-We have recently tested the effects of the natural occurring CCR5-Δ32 mutation in a large clinical post-stroke population (TABASCO - an exclusive prospective cohort of 575 first-ever stroke patients, free of dementia at baseline, which we have followed for few years), where about 15% were carriers, mostly Ashkenazi Jewish.
-This group showed significantly better cognitive and functional outcome two years post-stroke5.
+We have recently tested the effects of the naturally occurring CCR5-Δ32 mutation in a large clinical post-stroke population (TABASCO—an exclusive prospective cohort of 575 first-ever stroke patients, free of dementia at baseline, whom we have followed for several years); about 15% of these patients, mostly Ashkenazi Jewish individuals, were carriers of the mutation.
+This group showed significantly better cognitive and functional outcome 2 years post-stroke.5

-Proposed mechanisms of action for Maraviroc in PSCI may combine two processes: (1) neuromodulation - improving synaptic plasticity and (2) reducing inflammatory reactions which appear after the ischemic insult, as well as chronic inflammation involved in neurodegenerative processes.
+Proposed mechanisms of action for Maraviroc in PSCI may combine two processes: (1) neuromodulation, or improving synaptic plasticity, and (2) reducing inflammatory reactions that appear after the ischemic insult as well as chronic inflammation involved in neurodegenerative processes.
 Evidence is emerging that chemokine receptors are involved in neuronal death and hence neurodegenerative diseases.
-Chemokines may induce neuronal death either indirectly (e.g. through activation of microglia killing mechanisms) or directly through activation of neuronal chemokine receptors8.
-Immuno-histochemical analysis of tissue from human brains with AD have revealed the expression of CCR5 and its ligands in the cortex and hippocampus, as well as increased expression on some reactive microglia9.
-Likewise, CCR5 ligand, MIP-1a/CCL3, was reported as predominantly located in neurons and weakly in some microglia, particularly in the white matter of both AD and control brains, and many CCR5-reactive microglia and MIP-1a/CCL3-reactive astrocytes were found to be associated with amyloid deposits9.
+Chemokines may induce neuronal death either indirectly (e.g., through activation of microglia-killing mechanisms) or directly through activation of neuronal chemokine receptors.8 Immuno-histochemical analysis of tissue from human brains with AD have revealed the expression of CCR5 and its ligands in the cortex and hippocampus as well as increased expression on some reactive microglia.9 Likewise, CCR5 ligand, MIP-1a/CCL3, was reported as predominantly located in neurons and weakly located in some microglia, particularly in the white matter of both AD and control brains, and many CCR5-reactive microglia and MIP-1a/CCL3-reactive astrocytes were found to be associated with amyloid deposits.9

-Correspondingly, Maraviroc already reported to improve cognitive function in chronic HIV-infected patients suffering from HIV-associated cognitive impairment10,11.
-HIV-associated dementia (HAD) is a progressive neuro-logical disorder that affects 20–30% of patients with advanced HIV disease12.
-HAD presents as a subcortical dementia, in which cognitive decline and motor slowing are the predominant characteristics.
-Moreover, recent data in humans suggest an anti-atherogenic effect: Maraviroc led to significant improvements in endothelial function and carotid atherosclerosis13, symptoms that usually accompany VaD; inflammatory and membrane adhesion molecules, also upregulated in the cerebral microvasculature in AD.
+Correspondingly, Maraviroc has already been reported to improve cognitive function in chronic HIV-infected patients experiencing HIV-associated cognitive impairment.10,11 HIV-associated dementia (HAD) is a progressive neurological disorder that affects 20–30% of patients with advanced HIV disease.12 HAD presents as a subcortical dementia, in which cognitive decline and motor slowing are the predominant characteristics.
+Moreover, recent data in humans suggest an anti-atherogenic effect: Maraviroc led to significant improvements in endothelial function and carotid atherosclerosis,13 symptoms that usually accompany VaD; inflammatory and membrane-adhesion molecules also upregulated in the cerebral microvasculature in AD.

-Maraviroc (Selzentry, Pfizer) is the only CCR5 antagonist currently approved by the FDA, the European Commission and Health Canada for treatment of patients infected with R5-tropic HIV-1.
+Maraviroc (Selzentry, Pfizer) is the only CCR5 antagonist currently approved by the U.S. Food and Drug Administration (FDA), the European Commission and Health Canada for treatment of patients infected with R5-tropic HIV-1.
 The drug is a small molecule metabolized by CYP3A4, with a good pharmacokinetic profile, relatively low protein binding and high bioavailability when given at standard doses twice a day.
 Maraviroc appears to be well tolerated, but the dose may have to be adjusted when given with CYP3A4 inducers or inhibitors, primarily drugs that are also used for HIV therapy, but also for several anticonvulsants.
-None of the subjects in the proposed trial will be entered if on these medications.
-The drug should be used cautiously in patients with a history of orthostatic hypotension and patients with pre-existing liver dysfunction or co-infection with hepatitis B or C (will not be included in the proposed trial).
+Patients who are taking these medications will not be entered in the proposed trial.
+The drug should be used cautiously in patients with a history of orthostatic hypotension and patients with preexisting liver dysfunction or coinfection with hepatitis B or C (these patients will not be included in the proposed trial).
 Maraviroc does not appear to cause clinically significant changes in concentrations of other medications (data from Micromedex).
 It is moderately lipophilic, so it can penetrate the blood-brain barrier.
-At a single dose of 150 or 300 mg, time to maximum concentration occurred by two hours post-treatment in humans.
-The terminal half-life is 14-18 hours, so a single dose used in the proposed protocol should be adequate, rather than the BID treatment for AIDS.
+At a single dose of 150 mg or 300 mg, time to maximum concentration occurred by 2 hours post-treatment in humans.
+The terminal half-life is 14–18 hours, so a single dose used in the proposed protocol should be adequate, rather than the BID treatment for AIDS.
 Despite low cerebrospinal fluid (CSF) concentrations, the drug suppresses CSF viral load.
 It potently inhibits downstream CCR5 signaling and does not induce CCR5 internalization, suggesting that the drug is a functional CCR5 antagonist.